cryptoalgebra/Algebra/docs/Contracts/Core/IDataStorageOperator.md

 `function timepoints(uint256 index) external view returns (bool initialized, uint32 blockTimestamp, int56 tickCumulative, uint160 secondsPerLiquidityCumulative, uint88 volatilityCumulative, int24 averageTick, uint144 volumePerLiquidityCumulative)` view external

-Returns data belonging to a certain timepoint *Developer note: There is more convenient function to fetch a timepoint: getTimepoints().
+Returns data belonging to a certain timepoint *Developer note: There is more convenient function to fetch a timepoint: observe().
 Which requires not an index but seconds*